gefgu/100-days-of-code/log.md

 **Today's Progress**:

 - Working on the UI of my Where's Waldo? project.
 I find this app amazing because I will have lots of fun when I show it to my friends!!!

 **Thoughts**:

+**Link(s) to work**:

+### Day 88: May 16th, 2022

+**Today's Progress**:

+- Working on the UI of my Where's Waldo? project.
+I like to be able to reuse my components in several parts of the UI.
+React is truly great!!!

+**Thoughts**: